joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/displacement-map-filter.md

   only shift .5 pixels horizontally.
 By setting it to 250, the image shifts by approximately 125 pixels.

-These settings cause the filtered image’s pixels to shift 250 pixels to the left.
+These settings cause the filtered image's pixels to shift 250 pixels to the left.
 The direction (left or right) and amount of shift is based on the color value of the pixels in the map image.
 Conceptually, the filter goes through the pixels of the filtered image one by one (at least, the pixels in the region